 Computerized operation means fewer mistakes, better results.
 The Brother CS6000i is often described by reviewers as a "workhorse."
 Its 60 stitch selections are said to be very even and consistent, and the nine included presser feet enable users to do a variety of tasks, from plain stitching to embroidery.
 The walking presser foot is especially popular, although some reviewers warn that it's best left to more experienced sewers.
-Thanks to the CS6000i's computerized operation, owners report making fewer errors and getting precise results.
-As Kathleen Huddy, the Good Housekeeping Research Institute's textile director, explains, if you start a task such as a buttonhole and set up the parts incorrectly, an error message will appear, saving you from making a huge mistake with your fabric.
+Thanks to the CS6000i's computerized operation, owners report making fewer errors and getting more precise results.
+If you start a task such as a buttonhole and set up the parts incorrectly, an error message will appear, saving you from making a mistake that can ruin your project.
 Other sewers point out that when you change stitches, the display tells you which presser foot to use.

 A small number of reviewers say the machine vibrates or produces uneven stitches, and some complain that it's prone to jams or needle breaks, particularly with heavier-weight fabrics.
-However, the vast majority -- including sewing instructors and professional tailors -- say the machine performs beautifully with a range of simple and complex projects, from clothing and costumes to blankets and crafts.
+However, the vast majority -- including sewing instructors and professional tailors -- say the CS6000i performs beautifully with a range of simple and complex projects, from clothing and costumes to blankets and crafts.
 It does not have an automatic embroidery function, but some advanced sewers say they can use still use this sewing machine to embroider their own designs.

-Review Credibility: Very Good More than 1,225 owners weigh in on the Brother CS6000i here, with some 85 percent giving it 4 or 5 stars out of 5.
-Most appreciate the combination of an affordable price tag with features commonly found on computerized machines costing $1,000 or more.
-Many say the machine's easy handling makes sewing fun, and they call it suitable for both novice and experienced sewers.
-However, some users complain of flimsiness or bobbin and tension issues, although some say the solution is to use better-quality thread.
+More than 3,650 owners weigh in on the Brother CS6000i here, and it earns an overall rating of 4.5 stars out of 5.
+Most appreciate the combination of an affordable price tag with features commonly found on computerized machines costing far more.
+They also say it's easy to learn and to use.
+Some complain of bobbin or tension issues, but most are thrilled with the CS6000i.

-Review Credibility: Very Good The CS6000i attracts reviews from about 925 owners at Walmart.com, where it gets an average rating of 4.6 stars out of 5.
+The Brother CS6000i gets more than 1,250 reviews with an average rating of 4.6 stars out of 5.
 Most praise the model for its value and call it especially good for beginners.
 They say it operates smoothly and can accommodate a wide range of sewing projects from clothes to blankets to crafts.
-A number of users appreciate the walking foot, which is helpful for sewing multiple layers of fabric at once such as when quilting.
 A few complain of mechanical problems such as jams or needle breakages.

-Review Credibility: Very Good More than 150 users give the Brother CS6000i a score of 90 points out of 100 here, one of the highest ratings of any machine on the site.
+More than 170 users give the Brother CS6000i a score of 90 points out of 100 here, one of the highest ratings of any machine on the site.
 Owners say it's easy to use and offers a wide array of beautiful stitches.
-However, critics say the machine can't handle denim or other heavy-duty fabrics, and one user calls the pressure feet difficult to change.

-Review Credibility: Fair About 80 owners post feedback for the CS6000i to this fabric-and-craft retail website, giving it an average rating of 4 stars out of 5 in more than 85 reviews.
+The Brother CS6000i earns an overall average of 4.2 stars out of 5 in more than 85 reviews.
 Most find it reliable and easy to use, and many who use the machine for quilting like the included extension table.
 Its lightweight construction also draws praise.
 However, some sewers complain about loose tension, and others say the machine vibrates or has trouble handling heavier fabrics.